Blog

 Visa Reality 2026 — What You Actually Need to Know

 This is the question every nomad forum gets wrong, so let’s be precise.
 As of 2026, Morocco does not have a dedicated Digital Nomad Visa in the way Portugal’s D8 or Spain’s Startups Visa work.
-There is no official programme with a residency card, tax arrangement, or co-working allowance for remote workers.
 What Morocco does have is a remarkably permissive tourist entry regime — and that’s what the vast majority of nomads actually use.

 🇲🇦 What’s Really Happening at the Border

-Citizens of over 60 countries — the entire EU, UK, US, Canada, Australia, most of Latin America, and many others — enter Morocco visa-free for stays of up to 90 days per entry.
-During this window you arrive as a tourist.
-There is no law that prohibits you from performing remote work for foreign employers or clients while on tourist status, provided you are not generating income from Moroccan clients or registered as a Moroccan business.
+Citizens of over 60 countries — the entire EU, UK, US, Canada, Australia, most of Latin America, and many others — enter Morocco visa-free for up to 90 days per entry.
+You arrive as a tourist.
+There is no law prohibiting remote work for foreign employers or clients on tourist status, provided you’re not generating income from Moroccan clients or registered as a Moroccan business.

-After 90 days, many nomads do a “border run” — a quick trip to Ceuta or Melilla (Spanish enclaves, direct bus from Tetouan/Fnideq), or a short flight to the Canary Islands or mainland Spain, then re-entry.
-In practice this resets the clock.
-It’s a grey area legally, and it works consistently for most nationalities, but it is not an officially sanctioned long-term strategy.
+After 90 days, many nomads do a “border run” — a quick trip to Ceuta or Melilla (Spanish enclaves reachable by bus from Tetouan/Fnideq), or a short flight to the Canary Islands, then re-entry.
+In practice this resets the clock and works consistently for most nationalities.
+It is not an officially sanctioned long-term strategy, but it is widely used.

-Those planning to stay 6+ months should look at the carte de séjour (long-stay residency permit), which requires a local address, proof of stable income, and an appointment at the local prefecture.
-It’s bureaucratically involved but achievable — many long-term nomads in Marrakech and Agadir hold one.
-For current official entry procedures and eVisa options, the authoritative source is Accès Maroc.
+Those planning to stay 6+ months should look at the carte de séjour (long-stay residency permit), which requires a local address and proof of income.
+Many long-term nomads in Marrakech and Agadir hold one.
+For current official entry procedures and eVisa options: Accès Maroc.

 ⚠️